tapfortap/Documentation/android/integration.md

 ### First build

-- Depending on your project is set up, you may see the following compile error on your fist build:
+- Depending on how your project is set up, you may see the following compile errors on your first build:

 `Execution failed for task ':app:packageDebug' > Duplicate files copied in APK [some meta file]`